4 February 2020

 If a product does not meet the composite product definition but has several types of POAO in its contents, you’ll need an export health certificate (EHC) for each individual POAO component in the product.

-How to export composite food products in a no-deal Brexit
+How to export composite food products from 1 January 2021

 Before you start, you’ll need to check if your product is exempt from EU border post inspections.

 If you do not have an exemption, you’ll need to follow these steps.